Preparing 4G routers

 For young people and families

-4G wireless router users should contact the trust, local authority or school which gave their device to them if they encounter any issues.
-It is important that users do not attempt to reset their device to try to resolve issues, as this will result in both the router and SIM to stop working.
+4G wireless router users should contact the trust, local authority or school which gave their device to them if they have any issues.
+It's important that users do not attempt to reset their device to try to resolve issues, as this will result in both the router and SIM to stop working.

-After placing your order and receiving your 4G wireless routers, you don’t need to do anything to set them up before sending them to users.
-You should, however, keep records of the type of routers you receive and who you loan them to.
+After placing your order and getting your 4G wireless routers, you do not need to do anything to set them up before sending them to users.
+You should, however, keep records of the type of routers you get and who you loan them to.

 Keep a note of the name of the user, with the IMEI and SIM number for each device.